amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-20-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 ![small ninja image](https://res.cloudinary.com/caplan/image/upload/w_100/ninja-images/ninja-cropped.png)

-You can also crop, set gravity (focusing on a region of the image or on human faces), scale, add text layers or image overlays, and do a whole bunch more awesome stuff, just by adding to the URL.
+You can crop, set gravity (focusing on a region of the image or on human faces), scale, add text layers or image overlays, and do a whole bunch more awesome stuff, just by adding to the URL.

 This opens up the opportunity to create multiple versions for various breakpoints, driven via CSS.
 So if you take a large version as the original,